Brandonbr1/StopTheRepostingLicence/README.md

-Note:This has not been checked by a lawyer yet so keep that in mind.
+Note:This has not been checked by a lawyer yet so keep that .

 Authors Note: you can modify the licence text to fit you better